msingo219/msingo219.github.io/README.md

 ### 📆 Remind update

-Automatically generate issues every three months with GitHub Actions Schedules triggers to prompt you to update your resume.
+Automatically generate issues every month with GitHub Actions Schedules triggers to prompt you to update your resume.

 To change the duration or stop the job, edit `.github/workflows/create-issue.yml`.
 To change the issue contents, edit `.github/ISSUE_TEMPLATE.md`.